 Bavaria is a big place and it seems that every little village or hamlet will have at least one sort of beery celebration in the year.
 Some of the ones we have tried are tested are listed below, although this is far from a complete list for the state:

-The 2018 Munich Strong Beer Festival will run from Friday, March 2 to Sunday, March 25.
-Unlike Oktoberfest, Starkbier does not have a central location with big tents – beer halls and breweries host their own Starkbierfests across the city.
+The 2018 Munich Strong Beer Festival will ran from Friday, March 2 to Sunday, March 25.
+Unlike Oktoberfest, Starkbier does not have a central location with big tents – beer halls and breweries host their own Starkbierfests across the city, although the Paulaner festival at “Am Nockherberg” is probably the most renowned.

 The tradition of brewing strong beer goes back officially to 1651: the monks of the order of St Francis of Paola where faced with the problem of getting through Lent.
 Their solution was novel: brew a kick-arse beer that was filling and high in calories.
 (The fact that it was high in alcohol was purely accidental I am sure!)
 This beer was named “Salvator” – Latin for “Saviour” and is still produced today.
 Imitation they say is the sincerest form of flattery and so many breweries will produce their own versions.
 A useful tip when reading a German beer menu is that is something ends in -ator then it will be a stark beer.
 For more details on the different types of strong beer, see here.